PaulMeehlSchool/PaulMeehlSchool.github.io/_workshops/2025-09-10-cognitive-model.md

 **Dr. Leendert van Maanen**

-Leendert is an Associate Professor in the Department of Experimental Psychology at Utrecht University.
+Leendert van Maanen is an Associate Professor in the Department of Experimental Psychology at Utrecht University.
 His research examines the cognitive mechanisms that underlie information processing and optimal decision-making.
 He specializes in building and validating computational cognitive models.